-The spread of man's sin can be viewed as an individual matter.
-But it should also be seen as a universal phenomenon.
+The spread of man's sin can be viewed both as an individual matter and as a universal matter.

-In any individual, sin is seen to have spread to every aspect of of human nature.
+Individually, sin spread to every aspect of man.
 Commencing in the human soul (Prov.
 4:23 & Matt.
 15:18-19), it soon manifested itself in the human body and every part and aspect thereof.

-As the Apostle James remarks: "Let no man say when he is tempted, 'I am tempted by God!'
-For God cannot be tempted with evil -- neither does He [so] tempt anybody.
-But everybody is tempted when he is drawn away by his own lust, and enticed.
-Then, when lust has conceived, it brings forth sin.
-And sin, when it is finished -- bringeth forth death."
-James 1:13-15.

-As we read in the Proverbs (4:23): "Keep your heart with every diligence!
-For out of it, are the outflowings of life."
-For as Jesus Himself tells us: "Those things which proceed out of the mouth come forth from the heart; and they defile the man.
-For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
-These are the things which defile a man."
-Matt.
-15:18-20a.
+As the Apostle James remarks: "Let no man say when he is tempted, 'I am tempted of God!': for God cannot be tempted with evil, neither tempteth He any man: but every man is tempted, when he is drawn away of his own lust, and enticed.
+Then, when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death" (James 1:13-15).
+As we read in the Proverbs, "keep thy heart with every dilligence; for out of it are the issues of life" (Prov.
+4:23).
+For as Jesus Himself tells us: "Those things which proceed out of the mouth, come forth from the heart; and they defile the man.
+For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies: these are the things which defile a man" (Matt.
+15:18-20a).

 But sin is also a universal matter.
-It spreads to every man, and its marks are found even throughout man's world.
+It spreads to every man, and its marks are even found throughout man's universe.
 As Paul writes in his Epistle to the Romans: "All have sinned, and come short of the glory of God" (Rom.
 3:23).
-"Therefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned....
-Death reigned from Adam to Moses, even over them that had not sinned after the similitude of [or in the same way as] Adam's transgression....

-"Through the offence of one, many be dead....
-For the judgment was by one, unto condemnation....
-By one man's offence, death reigned by one [viz.
-Adam]....
-By the offence of one, judgment came upon all men unto condemnation....
+"Wherefore, as by one man, sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned . . . death reigned from Adam to Moses, even over them that had not sinned after the similitude of Adam's transgression. . .
+Through the offence of one, many be dead . . . for the judgment was by one to condemnation. . . .
+By one man's offence death reigned by one. . . .
+By the offence of one, judgment came upon all men to condemnation. . . .
 By one man's disobedience, many were made sinners" (Rom.
 5:12-19).

-And man's sin has now become imprinted on the thorns and thistles (Gen. 3:18) of man's Earth and even on the whole cosmos itself.
-"For the creation has been made subject to vanity (or: destruction) -- not willingly, but by reason of Him Who has subjected the same."
-Creation now lies in "the bondage of corruption....
-For we know that the whole creation groans and travails in pain together, until now" (Rom.
+And man's sin is imprinted on the thorns and thistles (Gen. 3:18) of the earth and even on the whole creation itself: "For the creature (or: creation) was made subject to vanity (or: destruction), not willingly, but by reason of Him Who hath subjected the same"; creation lies in "the bondage of corruption. . . .
+For we know that the whole creation groaneth and travaileth in pain together until now" (Rom.
 8:20-22).

 When man, the crown of creation (Ps.
 8:5 cf. vss.
-4-8), fell -- he dragged the whole of his environment with him.
-And everything fallen man still touches -- witness graffiti and trash dumps etc. -- gets even further defaced by his ongoing defilement.
+4-8), fell-he dragged the whole creation with him!

 "O mores!
-O tempora!" -- "Oh, the morals!
-Oh, the times!" -- as Cicero remarked.33 For sin has spread everywhere.
-Throughout man's existence and throughout man's society -- and even throughout his environment -- all is stained by sin.
+O tempora!"-"Oh, the morals!
+Oh, the times!," as Cicero remarked.
+For sin has spread everywhere.
+Throughout man's being and throughout man's society and even throughout his very universe.
+All is stained by sin.
 All is depraved.
-Indeed, totally depraved.
-Not (yet) absolutely, but indeed already totally depraved -- inasmuch as sin now clings to every part of man, to mankind as a whole, and to the totality of his environment.
+Totally depraved.
+Total depravity!

 Second, we must inquire as to the nature of this plight of man.
-What is the nature and operation of humanity's sin?
+What is the essence and operation of humanity's sin?

-As regards the nature of the first human sin, it must be noted that although the temptation came from the devil without -- the sin itself took place in the human heart within.
-Pride certainly was involved in this sin,34 but Paul himself calls this first sin "disobedience" (Rom.
+As regards the nature of the first human sin, it must be noted that although the temptation came from the devil without, the sin itself took place in the human heart within.
+Pride certainly was involved in this $\sin^{34}$ but Paul himself calls this first sin "disobedience" (Rom.
 5:19).
-Undoubtedly, this sin first commenced with Eve doubting God's Word, then disbelieving it, which in its turn was followed by pride and desire.35
+Undoubtedly, this sin first commenced with Eve doubting God's Word, then disbelieving it, which in its turn was followed by pride and desire.